 - Open palm: Place your palm a couple of inches before your mouth in such a way that your actual palm doesn’t touch your face at all.
 Start singing and slowly start rotating or adjusting the angle of the palm.

-- Cheeks: For this exercise, you will be using both of your hands, or more precisely your index fingers.
+- Cheeks: For this exercise, you will be using both of your hands or more precisely your index fingers.
 Place your index fingers on both of your cheeks, slightly pushing inward.
 While you are singing either put more pressure on your cheek or release pressure with your index finger.
 If you do this in quick succession you will hear a wobble effect, that is not what you are looking for, instead aim to make a good resonating sound.

-- Palms closed together: Place both of your palms on your mouth like you are going to shout towards somebody.
+- Palms closed together: Place both of your palms on your mouth like you are going to shout at somebody.
 Once you start singing simply open the space where the sound comes out or slowly close it, you will find that your sound will resonate from your palms directly, and this will make your voice sound a lot more powerful.

-In order to find the best way for you personally of mask singing then as I have previously mentioned you will have to experiment with your resonators.
+In order to find the best way for you personally to mask singing then as I have previously mentioned you will have to experiment with your resonators.
 When you are experimenting with your resonators, my personal recommendation is to simply imagine that you want to be heard singing by a person who is around 200 feet away from you.
 This will definitely make you sound louder, do not worry about it as long as your voice is clear.

 This way you will amplify your sound a lot more and you will focus on making yourself heard which in turn will directly impact how you will use mask singing.
 The problem with masked singing is that some people are way too quiet, they might do the mask singing technique correctly but only the ones who are closest to you will be able to hear your sound resonate.
 Another good way is to imagine that your voice box is actually right below your nose, this will make masked singing feel more natural.

 Another good imagination trick on how you can teach yourself to sing into the mask is by imagining that you are belt boxing.
-There are some singers who use their belt box mask, if you are an advanced singer then you probably know how to belt, use this for your advantage.
+There are some singers who use their belt box mask, if you are an advanced singer then you probably know how to belt, use this to your advantage.

 If you want to know how to sing from the mask then you will need to be able to not only sing with your chest but also from your head voice.
 The problem is that most singers do not have both their head and their chest voice well developed enough to be able to sing with their mask voice.
 Oftentimes a lot of singers will say that you will need to use your mixed voice for mask singing, although this is somewhat true but the truth is that if you do not have a well-developed head and chest voice then you will not have a well-mixed voice.